rubixchain/learn/docs/developer-guides/setup/fullnode.md

 Set `network_mode` to `"testnet"` or `"mainnet"` depending on which network the full node should operate on.

-For the full `config.toml` field reference, see [Run Rubix Locally — Configuration Reference](./run-locally.md#configuration-reference).
+For the full `config.toml` field reference, see the [Configuration Reference](./run-locally.md#configuration-reference) in Run Rubix Locally.

 ## 2. Setup Postgres